Anticipating issues helps you get on top of the chaos—before it gets the best of you.

-I like surprises as much as the next person, but not when it comes to running a business!
-I’ve noticed that as engineering and construction companies grow, they become more susceptible to unpleasant surprises, from breakdowns in communication to budget and staffing shortfalls.
+I like surprises at work as much as the next business owner (i.e., not at all).
+As A/E/C companies grow, they often become susceptible to unpleasant surprises, from communication breakdowns to budget shortfalls and staffing issues.

 There are some obvious tell-tale issues that point to trouble ahead, such as labor hours that run above or below budget, rising staff turnover, invoiced totals that creep up on contract value too early, and missed project milestones.
 Here are five other warning signs of disarray I’ve seen crop up as firms scale operations.